 Today, several builders and property owners are exploiting earth-friendly materials and construction techniques in their building projects.
 Appraisers must become familiar with these innovative types of materials, hence we put together 10 such green building materials that will play a vital role in continuing construction whilst supporting our planet for a sustainable future.

 Top Green Building Materials Of 2020

 The simplest of green building materials, ‘Adobe’ is nothing but soaked earth.
 Normally it’s a humble mixture of clay and sand and sometimes straw is also added.
 Also, to provide additional weather resistance cement is added to the mixture.
 Further, they are shaped into rectangular bricks/blocks which are used to make walls or partitions.
-Benefits of adobe include energy-efficiency and protection from both weather extremes and fire; however, it doesn’t insulate very well.
+Benefits of adobe include energy efficiency and protection from both weather extremes and fire; however, it doesn’t insulate very well.

 One of the oldest methods of building with earth and straw or other fibers.
 The basics of this building material are very similar to adobe; it includes a basic mix of clay and sand, but typically has a higher percentage of long straw fibers mixed in.
 Here, instead of creating uniform bricks/blocks to build with, cob is applied as non-uniform clumps by hand in large gobs (or cobs).
-Cob has lots of beneficial properties which lends itself into a comfortable home, but like adobe, it lacks insulation.
+Cob has lots of beneficial properties which lend itself to a comfortable home, but like adobe, it lacks insulation.

-Owing to its amazing rate of growth, bamboo is considered as one of the most sustainable building materials of 2020.
+Owing to its amazing rate of growth, bamboo is considered one of the most sustainable building materials of 2020.
 You will be surprised to know that bamboo grows faster than it is harvested.
 It is incredibly strong, in fact, twice as strong as concrete and slightly stronger than steel.
 This green building material can be used for both structural and finishing applications.